open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-When defining a property in the static `properties` object, `LitElement` creates javascript getters and setters on your class.
-Under the hood it looks somewhat like this:
+For each property that you've defined, `LitElement` generates something similar to this:

 ```js
 class TodosApp extends LitElement {